 Watkins Health Center Parking

 Students needing to visit Watkins Health Center should park at the meters directly in front of the building in lot 117.
 If a vehicle has a valid KU parking permit of any kind, there is no need to pay the meter.
-If a vehicle does not have a valid permit, the meter must be paid for it's full hour.
-If a Watkins appointment takes longer than one hour and the vehicle receives a ticket, the driver must take the ticket inside to the front desk at Watkins.
-The same applies if a vehicle with a valid permit receives a ticket.
-The Parking Department will void tickets at Watkins Health Center meters if Watkins confirms that the driver visited the health center, and, in the case of vehicles without valid permits, checked in at least an hour before the ticket was issued (indicating that the full hour on the meter was initially paid.)
+If a vehicle does not have a valid permit, the full meter time must be paid once.
+If a ticket is received during a Watkins appointment after the initial meter payment expires, or while having a valid KU permit, the driver may take the ticket back inside to the front desk at Watkins for cancellation.
+The Parking Department will void tickets at Watkins Health Center meters if Watkins confirms that the driver was visiting the health center during the time that the ticket was issued.

 Night-And-Weekend Mississippi St. Garage Pass